araujo88/bit-life-proofing/README.md

 ## Overview

 The Bitcoin Proof of Life Recorder is a Python project designed to automate the process of recording a "proof of life" message on the Bitcoin blockchain.
 This application uses the `bitcoinlib` library to interact with the Bitcoin network, specifically the testnet, and embeds custom messages into the blockchain using `OP_RETURN` transactions.
+More details can be found on the [design doc](design-doc.md) and the overall architecture on the [sequence diagram](sequence-diagram.svg).

 ## Features